iquah1/github_templates_test/README.md

 > `cd build`
 > `cmake ..`

-5. Build the system using make
+6. Build the system using make

 > `make`

-All the examples will be in the `bin` directory.
+All the examples will be in the `build/bin` directory.

 Running Examples
 =======================